Valentine’s Day is full of expectations. For those in the nightmare of coercive control, the approach of February 14th is painful

 Also an inability to concentrate on daily things like laundry or food, our minds will be flooded with replays of conversations and things that went on.
 This is all normal.
 The replays wind down, the confusion abates, the indecision clears as we get real answers. – If the answers you’re finding aren’t helping; keep looking

-PTSD is a Cluster, a Package of Feelings and Symptoms
+PTSD is a Cluster, a Package of Feelings, Signs and Symptoms

-Post-trauma can include fear of going places that hold memories related to them.
-Terrorizing recall of scenarios with them.
-Confusion, indecision, and doubt.
-Emphatic desire to leave, move, change jobs, or make a drastic change… it affects our body and mind.
+There can be an emphatic impulse to leave, to move, to change jobs, or make a drastic change.
 We might miss them so much or feel like we could die.
 We feel broken. – As heavy and numb and broken as you feel, none of this is permanent.

 Healing Comes in Stages: Time is On Our Side

 Patience and self-love are necessary.
-Spending time only with those who truly love us is a part of the cure.
+Spending time only with those who truly love us and don’t judge us is a part of the cure.
 Establishing and keeping no contact with the con artist who hijacked our lives is essential.
-There is without a doubt hope after a sociopath doubt or a narcissist.
+There is without a doubt hope after a sociopath or a “narcissist”.

 It Really Isn’t Us: It Really Is Them

 When you consider it, this was a raid, a home invasion, a breaking and entering through our hearts.
-This wasn’t a relationship, if anything it was a crime.
-Please, keep in mind: No one robs an empty house.
-You are awesome.
+In this situation the predator knows what’s happening we as prey do not.

 Here’s to REAL True Love and Happiness!